 Experts, after a confirmed diagnosis of the disease, can advise a person to be put on antibiotics.
 These anti-bacterial agents can help to eliminate the pathogen if at all it is caused by a bacterium.
 The type of antibiotic depends upon the cause of the disease.
 Then, medication is accompanied by certain therapies or even surgery if needed.
 If the lungs are severely damaged because of the infection, surgeries might be a help.

 Oral medication takes a long time to completely cure the disease, but the effects can be seen within a few days after the start of the medication.

 People with a high risk of fatality are also put on a ventilator for extra support.

-There are certain precautionary measures that we need to follow, especially if we are infected.
+There are certain precautionary measures which are suggested by Dr Sheetu Singh, that we need to follow, especially if we are infected.